-“Access Allowed/Trust Me Now/Batgirl” and “Ivy’s Garden” give us a more restrained and Gothic sound, mostly keeping Goldenthal’s zany brass out until the end.
+“Access Allowed/Trust Me Now/Batgirl” and “Ivy’s Garden” give us a more restrained and near-Gothic sound, mostly keeping Goldenthal’s zany brass out until the end.
 In terms of what might be called “traditional” Batman music, this gets pretty close.
 There’s also similar moments in “Mr. Freezes Revenge/Beauty and the Beast”.
 When the composer goes quiet, it’s both a welcome relief to the ears and a chance for theme variations to make appearances.

 More standout tracks include “A Chilling Chase” (an improvement on “Descent”), “Partners Part/Seeing the Light” (yet another Forever reuse), “One More Diamond/The Ball”, and a roughly 16-minute endurance test made up of “Ice Malice”, “Final Confrontation”, and “A Helping Hand”, where Goldenthal’s bombastic nature and orchestrations go full force.
 “A Helping Hand” includes a surprising amount of darker tones and quiet moments.
 It’s my favorite out of the three.

 Batman and Robin has many changes and improvements over tracks from Batman Forever.
 It’s also perhaps the more cohesive score out of the two.

 FINAL RATING: 3.8/5